Redken is NOT cruelty-free.

 This means that this brand either tests on animals, pays for animal testing, or sells in mainland China.
 Some brands that fall under this category test on animals where required by law, which means they're not cruelty-free.

-Redken is owned by L'Oréal, a company that is not cruelty-free.
+Redken isn't owned by a parent company that is not cruelty-free.